Skip to content

 Causing loss of reproductive capacity (uterus damage, traumatic castration) is punished with 6 to 12 years prison (Art.
 149).
 It is one of the most protected injuries.

-'Concausa' defense: if the serious result is partly due to the victim's previous disease you didn't know about, the full result cannot be imputed to you.
+'Concausa' defense: if the serious result is partly due to the victim's previous disease you didn't know about, the full result cannot be attributed to you.
 Penalty is lowered.

 Can exceed €60,000 - €80,000, plus aesthetic and moral damage.
 If there is great invalidity, the figure skyrockets.
 The judge will order you to pay, and if you have no money, wages will be garnished for life.